Ratio1/edge_sdk_go/README.md

 ## Limitations & TODOs

-- Upstream APIs currently lack TTL, delete, and list support.
-The SDK surfaces these gaps via `ErrUnsupportedFeature` and TODO comments pointing back to the Python sources.
+- The CStore REST manager still lacks TTL and conditional write headers; the SDK surfaces these gaps via `ErrUnsupportedFeature` and TODO comments pointing back to the Python sources.
 - R1FS streaming is implemented via base64 payloads; a TODO tracks upgrading to streaming uploads when supported.
 - CStore `Put` ignores TTL/conditional headers until the REST manager accepts them.